Making the decision to do full-time writing is a tough one – and scary.

-It’s common sense that if you’re going to take the plunge from full time employment to freelance writing to have at least a year’s income saved up to allow you the time to get regular work.
+It’s common sense that if you’re going to take the plunge from full time employment to full-time writing to have at least a year’s income saved up to allow you the time to get regular work.

 But how do you know when it’s the right time take the leap from paid and secure employment into the unknown chasm of full time writing?

-You may have a vision of how it’s all going to come together – as you build up your business and become known, you get more and more work until one day you sit down and do your maths, then jump up and shout, ‘Hooray!
+As you build up your business and become known, you get more and more work until one day you sit down and do your maths, then jump up and shout, ‘Hooray!
 Now I can quit my job!’

 Then just when you’re thinking ,’I can’t hack any more of this, it’s time to quit my job,’ the writing work dries up and it’s back to Marketing 101.

 So I quit my job and wrote full-time – successfully, until for family reasons I returned to my ‘day job.’

 It seems you have two choices –

-take the plunge earlier when you’re not quite there, reasoning that the extra time and energy you have to devote to finding work will pay dividends.
+Take the plunge earlier when you’re not quite there, reasoning that the extra time and energy you have to devote to finding work will pay dividends.

 I still don’t know the answer and I guess the right time is different for each person, according to their circumstances.

 Chuck Wendig has an amusing but wise take on the subject in his blog post ‘How to be a full-time writer – 25 things you should know.’